 Stephanie Baum (Philadelphia, PA) –

-Stephanie Baum is the Philadelphia Bureau Chief for MedCityNews.com, where this story first appeared.
+Stephanie Baum is the Philadelphia bureau chief for MedCityNews.com, where this article first appeared.

 Leave a Reply

 You must be logged in to post a comment.